 Counselor's Message | Kimberly

-Welcome Back!
 KMS students have been busy with after school activities, academic endeavors, and various sporting events.
-It's time to start this school year out right.
+It's time to finish this quarter out right!

-Students are diving into the first quarter, and now is the time for students to rack up some good scores.
+Students are diving into the end of first quarter, and now is the time for students to rack up some good scores.
 One way to do that is by using good test-taking skills.
-The website ‘Study Guides and Strategies gives the following ten hints to better test grades:
+The website ‘Study Guides and Strategies' gives the following ten hints to better test grades:

 - Analyze how you did on a similar test in the past.